Jswears/recipes-app/recipes-backend/README.md

 Before you start, make sure you have Docker and Docker Compose installed on your system.
 For installation instructions, visit [Docker's official documentation](https://docs.docker.com/get-docker/).

+Install Docker Compose separately if it's not included in your Docker installation.
+You can find instructions for installing Docker Compose [here](https://docs.docker.com/compose/migrate/).

 ### Configuration

 You need to set up a few environment variables in the Docker Compose file to connect to MongoDB properly.
 You may also need to add credentials if your MongoDB setup requires authentication: